Daenecompass/messenger-server/README.md

 * Create a `.env` file and populate it with these environment variables:

-  * ngrok=
   * dialogflow_client_token=*Get this from the `Client access token` field in Dialogflow agent's settings page*
   * fb_page_token=*Use the Page Access Token generated above.*
   * fb_verify_token=*Choose a random string of characters*
   * fb_app_secret=*Get this from your app page on [developers.facebook.com](https://developers.facebook.com/), under Settings > Basic > App Secret*
-  * mongoatlas_user=
-  * mongoatlas_password=
-  * mongoatlas_db_string=
+  * mongoatlas_user=*The username you chose earlier*
+  * mongoatlas_password=*The password you chose or generated earlier*
+  * mongoatlas_db_string=*The connection string saved earlier.
+Will look like `cluster0-shard-00-00-svyyv.mongodb.net:27017,cluster0-shard-00-01-svyyv.mongodb.net:27017,cluster0-shard-00-02-svyyv.mongodb.net:27017/test?ssl=true&replicaSet=Cluster0-shard-0&authSource=admin&retryWrites=true`*
+  * ngrok_subdomain=*Optional, only works if you have an ngrok subscription.
+Use whatever subdomain name you like, e.g. rentbot-local-test*
+  * ngrok_authtoken=*Optional, only works if you have an ngrok subscription.
+Get the token from https://dashboard.ngrok.com/get-started*
+  * NODE_ENV=development *(optional, but makes the bot server show more debugging information)*

 * Start your bot with `npm start`.

-After starting, you should see a message like `Your bot is available at https://somesubdomain.ngrok.io/facebook/receive`.
+* If you set the two `ngrok-` environment variables, you should shortly see a message like `Your bot is available at https://rentbot-local-test.ngrok.io/facebook/receive`.

+* If you don't have an ngrok subscription, open a new terminal window, and run `ngrok http 3000`.
+You'll see two urls labelled `Fowarding`.
+Copy the https one (e.g. `https://75d145dd.ngrok.io`).

 * **Setup webhooks:**
-  * Once the node app is running, visit your Facebook app page on [developers.facebook.com](https://developers.facebook.com/), go to Messenger > Settings, and under Webhooks, and choose Setup Webhooks. * For the `Callback URL`, use the full ngrok url reported by the bot above.
+  * Once the node app is running, visit your Facebook app page on [developers.facebook.com](https://developers.facebook.com/), go to Messenger > Settings, and under Webhooks, and choose Setup Webhooks. * For the `Callback URL`, use the full ngrok url reported by the bot above, or if you don't have an ngrok subscription, the url you copied above, plus `/facebook/receive`, e.g. `https://75d145dd.ngrok.io/facebook/receive`.
   * For `Verify Token`, use the random string of characters you chose above.
   * Select `messages` and `messaging_postbacks`
   * Choose `Verify and Save`
+  * Under `Select a page to subscribe your webhook to the page events`, choose the same page you chose under `Token Generation` earlier, and click `Subscribe`.

+* Now if you visit https://m.me/ + *your Facebook page ID*, you should be able to chat with your bot.

+* Note that while your Facebook App is 'In Development', only you, and other Facebook users that you have added as testers (in Roles > Roles on your Facebook app page at [developers.facebook.com](https://developers.facebook.com/) will be able to interact with your bot.